-Athens, Ga -- By creating a “road map” of the genome of a hybrid grass in the genus Miscanthus (known as “Miscanthus x giganteus“), researchers at the University of Georgia have made a new contribution to the effort to find sources of clean, renewable energy.
+Athens, Ga -- By creating a “road map” of the genome of a hybrid grass in the genus Miscanthus (known as “Miscanthus x giganteus“), have made a new contribution to the effort to find sources of clean, renewable energy.

 The plant is a natural candidate for biomass farming with promise as a source of ethanol and bio-energy.
 It requires very little fertilizer, has sugarcane-like stalks that grow more than 12 feet high in soil of marginal quality, and grows well across much of the United States, Europe and Asia.

 Changsoo Kim, a post-doc in the UGA Plant Genome Mapping Laboratory, created the map.
 It can now serve as a diagnostic tool for making the plant an even better biofuel crop.
 UGA professor Andrew Paterson is leading Kim's work.